Code-Institute-Submissions/ksngo-Project2/README.md

 ## Credits

 Credits to Code Institute for this readme-template.
-Credits to the technologies or code references mentioned above.
+Credits to the creators for the technologies or code references mentioned above.

 ### Content/Media